Creating an Amazon ECS task for the EC2 launch type with the Amazon CLI

 }

-List the tasks for your cluster.
-You should see the task that you ran in the previous section.
-You can take the task ID or the full ARN that is returned from this command and use it to describe the task later.
+List the services for your cluster.
+You should see the service that you created in the previous section.
+You can note the service ID or the full ARN that is returned from this command and use it to describe the service later.

 Output: